bridgetcundelan/AB-Test-Marketing-Campaign/README.md

 select *
 from test_group;
 ```
-After creating the tables, I imported the .csv files into their respective tables. <br>
+After creating the tables, I imported the .csv files into their respective tables. <br> <br>

 `/*create a temp table combining data from both test_group table and control_group since they have the same column names.
 I will use this temp table to run queries */ `
 ```
 create temp table control_test_together as (